Emotional baggage: inside the toxic work environment at Away

 “Luggage is only the beginning”

 Korey and Rubio met in 2011 while working at the trendy direct-to-consumer eyewear company Warby Parker.
-“The things I learned there about retail markups, markdowns, wholesaling, licensing, and the department store supply chain all later became the very things we would avoid,” Korey said in an interview in Fortune.
+There, Korey implemented the lessons she’d learned at Bloomingdale’s years before.
+“The things I learned there about retail markups, markdowns, wholesaling, licensing, and the department store supply chain all later became the very things we would avoid at Warby Parker,” she said in an interview in Fortune.

 Their aim was to sell “first-class luggage at a coach price” by cutting out the middleman and marketing directly to consumers.
 It was a model perfected by brands like Dollar Shave Club, Glossier, and Everlane: direct-to-consumer powerhouses that, through some alchemy of Facebook ads, freckled models, and bold sans serif fonts, had elevated themselves out of their business category to achieve tech company success.